aboe026/gwent-oss/README.md

 - Get test coverage to account for all source files (seems to only pick up files that have a unit test written for them?)
 - Get unit test coverage working for .tsx files
 - Change schema.ts to schema.gql
-- Figure out how to do \_id -> id mapping in automated way.
-Is @map not working correctly?
 - Introspect GraphQL queries/mutations to determine which fields to project/return from DB
 - Have api and ui use same Dockerfile (just with different build args)
 - Fold [deck-filter.ts](libs\graphql-schema\src\deck-filter.ts) into normal GraphQL schema (add sort and filter fields to units query)